hckjck/python-deprecation/README.md

 ### Module deprecation

-In order to deprecate a entire module just place a deprecation wraning at the top level of that module.
+In order to deprecate an entire module just place a deprecation warning at the top level of that module.

 ```python
 # lib.py